VolutionLabs/CoronaMultiTool/README.md

-# CoronaMultiTool
+# CoronaMultiTool -  Distance / CO2 / Humidity Corona Tool for Arduino
-A device for the measurement of Corona virus related physical parameters of space
+A device for the measurement of Corona virus related physical parameters of space - corona tool arduino

 Arduino Nano